 - The 30th day after the claimant receives a written notice of demand to file a lien affidavit

-Under the proposed new deadline, a lien on retainage needs to be filed no later than the 15th day of the third month after the original contract is completed, terminated, or abandoned.
+Under the proposed new deadline, a lien on retainage needs to be filed no later than the 15th day of the third or fourth month after the original contract is completed, terminated, or abandoned.
 Period.

 Other possible significant changes